caioariede/caioariede.github.io/content/posts/intercepting-function-calls-in-python-scripts.md

 Where:

-- `setuptools.setup` is the dotted path to the function will want to intercept
+- `setuptools.setup` is the dotted path to the function we want to intercept
 - `--args=install` is used to pass arguments to the script (`setup.py`)
 - `--handler=pyintercept.pdb` is used to set the handler you want.
 There are some predefined handlers: `json`, `pdb`, `pickle` and `print`.

-Will drop you in a pdb console:
+It will drop you in a pdb console:

 ```
 (Pdb) l